Vitaragavisayam Va Cittam

 Vita: free (from) | Raga: attachment | Visayam: objects of the senses | Va: or | Cittam: mind-stuff

-If, for whatever reason, you are unable to acknowledge the presence of Love in your heart and/or peace in your mind, either due to lack of confidence, feelings of dysregulation due to overwhelming bio-physical responses, feelings of shame, guilt, or any number of other emotions that leave you feeling incapable or unworthy of attaining Samadhi, Patanjali suggests that you instead concentrate on “a great soul’s mind” who has attained liberation.
+If, for whatever reason, you are unable to acknowledge the presence of Love in your heart and/or peace in your mind, or enlightenment in your being, either due to lack of confidence, feelings of dysregulation due to overwhelming bio-physical responses, feelings of shame, guilt, or any number of other emotions that leave you feeling incapable or unworthy of attaining the clarity and focus required to reach Samadhi, Patanjali suggests that you instead concentrate on “a great soul’s mind” who has attained liberation.

 Focusing on the mind/clear consciousness of a liberated, lighted, or enlightened being will bring you the peace you seek to prepare for higher states of consciousness and Samadhi.

 It is a fact that lack of confidence prevents most people from pursuing, or progressing on, the spiritual path.
 Many believe that, due to their past, their history, birth, current status in society, how others view them, their clothes, their bank account, and so forth, that they cannot attain Samadhi somehow.
 And many who benefit from supporting this feeling of helplessness, either for egoic or financial reasons, perpetuate the mental states that keep people feeling dependent on outside forces for personal liberation instead of empowering seekers to attain the peace and connection that they seek from within.
 This dependence-building is so pervasive that in one of my meditation classes, I once viewed several students comment that their “guru” told them that Samadhi was only accessible to a very select few people who trained in a specific way in India.

 And this dependence building and false information spreading is not something that is unique to the secular study of Yoga either.